Applications

 • Transcripts - Colleges will require some version of your transcript.

-• Self-Reported Academic Record - Some colleges require you to enter all of your classes and grades directly into the college’s form (such as: University of Illinois/Urbana, University of Iowa, Iowa State University, U of California system as well as others).
+• Self-Reported Academic Record - Some colleges require you to enter all of your classes and grades directly into the college’s form (such as the University of Illinois/Urbana, University of Iowa, Iowa State University, U of California system, as well as others).

 Please Note: There will be no transcripts processed during winter break.